SayaniBoral/Human-Centered-Data-Science/data-512-homework_2/README.md

 ## Research Implications

 __What biases did you expect to find in the data (before you started working with it), and why?__
+Before I started exploring the data, one of my assumptions was that popular cities around US (like NYC, San Francisco, Boston, Chicago, etc) will have articles with higher ORES rating.
+My rationale for this assumption there is likeliness of more contributions made to Wiki for these popular cities.
+As a Wiki consumer myself, I will go to Wiki to learn about popular cities before visiting them for example.
+Hence popularity of a city can lead to more information added to Wiki and hence qualifies for higher rating - thats one of my underlying biases.

+The second bias is related to economy of a city.
+Cities that contribute to the economy of a state or the overall country are usually more populated.
+People settle there for jobs.
+That may lead to more contributirs adding to wiki.

 __What (potential) sources of bias did you discover in the course of your data processing and analysis?__
+I was surprised to see California as one of the bottom 10 states by articles per capita.
+Being the 2nd lagest state in US , I was assuming it will have good coverage in terms of articles for its cities.
+Population demographics seems to play a part in the article coverage per capita.
+The top 10 states by article coverage per capita have predominantly English speaking white population.
+This can be a contributing factor to more article coverage.

 __What might your results suggest about (English) Wikipedia as a data source?__